deanebarker/contentful-webhook-server/README.md

 ### To Do

+* An included controller that can auto-configure so users can have an endpoint ready to go with just the included DLL and one line of code in `global.asax.cs`.
+Something like: `WebhookDispatcher.ConfigEndpoint("webhook")`
 * Unit tests
 * Error handling/reporting
 * Logging (perhaps just exposing events (below) would be enough, because the implementor could integrate that with their own logging infrastructure)